 A lot of the topics like gender stereotypes, sexting, and cyberbullying are difficult to discuss if you don’t have a thoughtful, well-designed lesson.
-The curriculum developers definitely understand how to be age appropriate and sensitive to developmental stages of my students.
+The curriculum developers definitely understand how to be age-appropriate and sensitive to the developmental stages of my students.

 Impact on school culture